finnjenn/knowYourTypeV2/README.md

 Click Next to move on to a new Pokemon.

 The Chart button in the upper right corner initiates a modal with an image that can help guide your decisions.
 Feel free to study it or use it to check your answers while practicing.

+<h2>Contributing</h2>
+Contributions are welcome!
+If you'd like to contribute to this project, please follow these steps:

+<li>Fork the repository.
+<li>Create a new branch for your feature or bug fix.
+<li>Make your changes and commit them.
+<li>Push your changes to your forked repository.
+<li>Submit a pull request detailing your changes.